emuell/afseq/docs/src/extras/generators.md

 See [pattern context API](../API/rhythm.md#PatternContext), [gate context API](../API/rhythm.md#GateContext), [emitter context API](../API/rhythm.md#EmitterContext) for details.

 Contexts also may contain user controlled input variables.
-See [parameters](../guide/parameters.md) for more info about this.
+See [input parameters](../guide/parameters.md) for more info about this.

 By making use of the context we can now rewrite the example above to: